 Directions for Math Placement & Calculus Readiness

-Go to AsULearn Projects from this link and log in to take the Math Placement/Calculus Readiness.
+Go to AsULearn Projects from this link and log in using your Appalachian username and password to take the Math Placement or Calculus Readiness.
 You will need to click on "Enroll Me" to self-enroll in the course.

 Which Test(s) Should You Take?